Welcome to Saba

 In 1640, the Dutch West India Company installed Dutch peasants from St Eustache.
 At that time, production was linked to the cultivation of sugar cane in order to produce sugar and rum.

 After various attempts at possession, it was the English, with the agreements of Amiens, who occupied the island in 1795.
+Change of administration during the Second World War with the arrival of an American and British military expeditionary force.

+Saba will be returned to the Netherlands in September 1945.
 Following the dissolution of the State of the Netherlands Antilles in 2010, Saba became a municipality with special status in the Netherlands.

 SABA’S GEOGRAPHY